lilaq-project/lilaq-project.github.io/docs/examples/stacked-area-chart.md

   tags: [fill]
 ---

-This example shows how related series can be compounded, with a function which uses <Crossref target="fill-between" /> to create a stacked area chart.
+This example shows how related series can be compounded into a stacked area chart using <Crossref target="fill-between" />.

 ```example
 #let stacked-area(x, ..y) = {